Jyothismaria/Pothole_Detection_Classification/README.md

 ### Large Dataset Training

-- The zipped folder ('Pothole Detection.v1i.yolov11.zip') was used to train a larger pothole detection model on a more extensive dataset
+- The zipped folder (`Pothole Detection.v1i.yolov11.zip`) was used to train a larger pothole detection model on a more extensive dataset

 ## Results